-Having high blood pressure can increase a person’s risk of having a stroke.
+Having high blood pressure, or hypertension, can increase a person’s risk of having a stroke.
 A reading of 180/120 millimeters of mercury (mmHg) or greater requires immediate medical attention.
-Managing blood pressure is an important step for someone to take to help reduce stroke risk.

 Blood pressure relates to the